Can I Get a Federal Job With a DUI? Gov Background Check Rules

 The federal background check rules vary based on the federal agency involved in the hiring process.
 However, the federal government generally has stricter hiring policies than most private companies.
 This makes it difficult, but not impossible to get a federal job with a DUI on your record.

-Since many people don’t know the answer to how long does a DUI stay on your record, the first thing to do is to see if the DUI is part of what shows up on a background check.
-This can be done simply and easily by using a name based search in state where it was charged.
-This step is the easiest way to understand the answer to, can I get a federal job with a DUI.
+Since many people don’t know how long a DUI offense stays on record, the first thing to do is to see if the DUI is part of what shows up on a background check.
+This can be done simply and easily by using a name-based search in the state where it was charged.
+This step is the easiest way to understand the answer to “can I get a federal job with a DUI”.

 Federal Criminal Background Check for Employment

-People who are considering applying for a job in the federal government should know, regardless of their criminal history, that the federal government has its own unique background check and there are specific federal employment background check disqualifiers.
+People who are considering applying for a job in the federal government should know, regardless of their criminal history, that the federal government has its own unique background check and there are specific disqualifiers.
 Not only is this background check that is required for federal employment, but it is also likely the most thorough check that most individuals will undergo.

 As opposed to most businesses who aim to limit potential lawsuits with their background checks in an effort to save money in the long term, the primary goal of a federal employment background check has more to do with national security than financial liability.
 This means that background checks are extremely thorough and almost nothing will slip by unnoticed in a federal background check.